 “Where should I eat when I come to New York City?”

-… is most Frequently Unanswered Frequently Asked Question on this site.
-If you’ve emailed me or left me a comment asking the same in the last 5 years, odds are good that I didn’t respond.
+… is the most Frequently Unanswered Frequently Asked Question on this site.
+If you’ve emailed me or left me a comment asking the same in the last 9 years, odds are good that I didn’t respond.
 I never meant to be rude; I just didn’t have a response.
 I’m ridiculously uncomfortable telling people where and how to spend their hard-earned money; maybe I went gaga over a triple-digit steak for two (hi, North Fork Table and Inn!
-I love you.) that you know you make better on your grill every Friday night; maybe there’s a restaurant on 7th Avenue I went back to one a week for three years (until they changed owners, sigh) for the artichoke salad alone — it’s my weird thing, perhaps not yours.
+I love you.) that you know you make better on your grill every Friday night; maybe there’s a restaurant on 7th Avenue I went back to once a week for three years (until they changed owners, sigh) for the artichoke salad alone — it’s my weird thing, perhaps not yours.
 Plus, there’s nothing exhaustive or carefully considered about my choices.
 I’ll never be a restaurant reviewer; I’d be too much like this guy.

 But!
 We love going out to eat.
 It’s not always a restaurant, sometimes it’s just a little something-something we picked up en route to the playground.
 Sometimes, we mapped out a walk to a playground just because it would take us by something tasty.
 Essentially, I’m always enamored with some food outside my apartment and so I’ve decided to take a list-type approach instead.
 It will be updated whenever I find something new to obsess over.
 I kind of hope it is today.

 A sporadically updated list of my favorite tasty things in New York City:

 Barbuto | West Village | favorite restaurant; if you skip the legendary kale salad, potatoes, pesto pasta, hangar steak and/or chicken, we can no longer be friends

 Cafe Gitane | Soho | the avocado toast that launched the avocado toast trend over a decade ago